RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 * pf2.mean_price_czk
 * pf2.price_unit

-Since columns regarding food prices were added to the 'SELECT' clause, it was also necessary to make an adjustment to the 'GROUP BY' clause by adding the 'pf2.foodstuff_name' column to group the records primarily by year and secondarily by foodstuff category:
+Since columns regarding food prices were added to the outer 'SELECT' clause, it was also necessary to make an adjustment to the 'GROUP BY' clause by adding the 'pf2.foodstuff_name' column to group the records primarily by year and secondarily by foodstuff category:

 'GROUP BY pf.payroll_year, pf2.foodstuff_name'